dev-ethanjohn/Blog-Preview-Card---UI/README.md

 Experience doing more custom styling using custom properties.
 Studied style scoping when dealing with custom properties.
 New styling properties and user-action pseudo classes such as `:hover` and `:focus`.Additionality, I took the opportunity to learn how to use local fonts (@font-face).
 More flexbox, responsive styling and many more learnings!

+*Adds...
+- I am having issue where the design puts the heading below some elements and that caused a warning from the FM's accessibility audit report.
+So I restructured contents inside the article and implement ordering with flexbox in CSS to place elements that is consistent with the design, but semantically correct.

 ### Continued development

 My goal is to experiment with different use cases of custom properties and reusability.
 Getting comfortable naming classes.
 Learn more responsive best practices.